vectoscalar/node-taskflow/README.md

 ***Pending***
-1. Add condition evaluation type (AND/OR) in tasks yml. our conditions are array [low priority]
-2. Add Zod (https://github.com/colinhacks/zod) for validation of yml.
+1. Add Zod (https://github.com/colinhacks/zod) for validation of yml.
-3. Support class as task as well. (should must subclass the baseTask) [low priority]
-4. curently only default exported function is supported. pick function from the name field in yml. check process of registraton.
+2. curently only default exported function is supported. pick function from the name field in yml. check process of registraton.
-5. Add proper logs
+3. Add proper logs
-6. Add functionality of nextTask [low priority]
+4. Add functionality of nextTask [low priority]
-7. Add functionality of taskType (task, wait etc.) default type will be task [low priority]
+5. Add functionality of taskType (task, wait etc.) default type will be task [low priority]
-8. Add description property with task
+6. Add description property with task